 To be successful and to help maintain an orderly learning environment, the student should:

-E. complete all assignments including homework to the best of his/her ability and on time;
+- complete all assignments including homework to the best of their ability and on time;

-A student must participate in school crisis plan activities and practices such as lock-down and fire drill.
+A student must participate in school crisis plan activities, practices and emergency drills, such as lock-down and fire drills.
 (Failure to meet these requirements may lead to disciplinary action.)

 If a school uses I.D. cards, students will follow school guidelines related to the card.